Skip to content

 Directory Structure

-Custom rules are automatically discovered in the .claudelint/rules/ directory:
+Custom rules are automatically discovered in .claudelint/rules/:

 text